Welcome to the Denison Farm CSA 2017 season.

 *Remember the TABS when assembling or breaking down the boxes.
 The tabs get tucked into the slots.
 If you grab the flaps of the box and pull, the tabs tear.
 Then the boxes can no longer be recycled for later use.
 Please pile the boxes neatly in the designated spot.

-We suggest that if you are not able to pick up your share that you offer your share to a friend, neighbor, family member, or coworker.
+We harvest each week for the exact number of CSA Members at each site.
+If you do not pick up your share, food may be wasted.
+We suggest that if you are not able to pick up your share that you offer your box to a friend, neighbor, family member, or coworker.
 Any share not picked up will be donated to either a local food pantry or to the Squash Hunger program.

 For the safety of everyone working, visiting, or picking up a share and for the well being of our chickens and our own pets, we recommend that all of your faithful dog friends stay at home or in the car.